UygarDeniz/UygarDeniz/README.md

 - 🎓 New Graduate Computer Engineer
 - 🌍 Interested in Full-Stack Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Spring

 Excited to start my career as a software engineer, work on impactful projects and continuously grow as an engineer.
 Welcome to my GitHub!